Boundary and initial conditions

 PEAK the peak period (for definition, see Appendix A) is used as characteristic

 wave period.
-This is default.
+This is the default.

 MEAN $T_{m01}$ (for definition, see Appendix A) is used as the characteristic wave period.